anik123/Piggy-Bank--FirefoxOS-Ionic-Angularjs-Rquirejs-IndexedDB-/README.md

 The technologies for this app are ionic framework,angularjs,requirejs,indexeddb.

-Some of the screenshot of this app
+Some screenshots of this app

 ![Deshboard](http://i66.tinypic.com/rlw2s5.jpg)